resbaz/nectar-cloud-lessons/Planning/lesson_plans.md

-# The lesson plan for a two day NeCTAR "train the researcher" event.
+# The lesson plan for a one day NeCTAR "train the researcher" event.

 ## Target Audience